Four Knights Game, Spanish Variation

 History and Notable Players

 It arises from the Four Knights Game.
-Among the most prolific practitioners on the White side are Geza Maroczy (54 games), Dawid Markelowicz Janowski (44 games), Daniel H Campora (40 games).
-On the Black side, notable exponents include Frank James Marshall (44 games), Akiba Rubinstein (39 games), Dawid Markelowicz Janowski (29 games).
+Among the most prolific White practitioners are Geza Maroczy (54 games), Dawid Markelowicz Janowski (44 games), Daniel H Campora (40 games).
+Black-side regulars include Frank James Marshall (44 games), Akiba Rubinstein (39 games), Dawid Markelowicz Janowski (29 games).

 Main Lines and Variations